ShravanMeena/TrendHackKnow/README.md

 ## About Project

 This is a community where information about all trending hackathos will be given.
 Those who do not know about the upcoming hackathos can take advantage of this community.
-If you also want to become the leader of this community, you can join our Facebook group.
+If you also want to become the leader of this community, you can join our Facebook group [TrenHack-Know](https://www.facebook.com/groups/934603130244634/).

 ## How to contribute
  1. Make a Fork.